manuerwin/joplin-plugin-attache/README.md

 # Joplin Plugin
-A Joplin Plugin that mass replaces Resources and resource references within Notes.
+A Joplin Plugin that mass replaces Resources.

 ## Installation